intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/install_windows_gpu.md

    Answer: Artificial Intelligence (AI) refers to the development of computer systems that can perform tasks that typically require human intelligence, such as visual perception
    ```

+## Tips & Troubleshooting

+### Warm-up for optimial performance on first run
+When running LLMs on GPU for the first time, you might notice the performance is lower than expected, with delays up to several minutes before the first token is generated.
+This delay occurs because the GPU kernels require compilation and initialization, which varies across different GPU models.
+To achieve optimal and consistent performance, we recommend a one-time warm-up by running `model.generate(...)` an additional time before starting your actual generation tasks.
+If you're developing an application, you can incorporate this warm-up step into start-up or loading routine to enhance the user experience.